How to Fix a Sagging Mattress

 Why is my mattress sinking in the middle?

 Mattresses sink due to natural wear and tear.
-Over time, the foam and coils that are designed to support our body weight can no longer do so.
-When this happens, it may be time to evaluate whether your mattress has reached the end of its life.
+Mattresses typically last between 7 to 10 years.
+Over this time, the foam and coils that are designed to support your body weight wear down.

 Can you refurbish a mattress?

-You can refurbish a mattress but it will take a lot of work to do so.
+You can refurbish a mattress but in most scenarios this will require a professional, third-party company. .
 Typically, most people will only go so far as to deep clean an old mattress.
 Refurbishing an old mattress can be costly and time-consuming.